-Investing in international stocks can boost your returns, help you diversify your portfolio or enable you to benefit from currency exchange movements.
-Surprisingly many investors don’t actually know why investing in international stocks may be beneficial and therefore don't know how to get started.
+Investing in international stocks can boost your returns, help you diversify your portfolio, or enable you to benefit from currency exchange movements.
+Surprisingly many investors don’t actually know why investing in international stocks may be beneficial and therefore don’t know how to get started.
 This article will explain the risks and benefits of investing in international stocks and explain how to do it.

 Investing in other international markets has numerous benefits as outlined in various research notes over time.
 For many investors diversification across global equity markets has become a common practice for asset allocation and portfolio management.
 Every economy is different and so is the composition of local stock markets.
 Other countries might offer you access to sectors that are poorly represented in your home country or in some cases non-existent.
-The banking and mining sector has an exceptionally strong weight in the ASX 200, while technologies is relatively underweight compared to the U.S. stock market.
+The banking and mining sector has an exceptionally strong weight in the ASX 200, while technologies are relatively underweight compared to the U.S. stock market.

 Australia’s stock market is heavily concentrated in a few sector as we can see in the pie chart below: